Exceptions to the Bona Fide Residence and the Physical Presence Tests

 If you are present in a foreign country in violation of U.S. law, you will not be treated as a bona fide resident of a foreign country or as physically present in a foreign country while you are in violation of the law.
 Income that you earn from sources within such a country for services performed during a period of violation does not qualify as foreign earned income.
 Your housing expenses within that country (or outside that country for housing your spouse or dependents) while you are in violation of the law cannot be included in figuring your foreign housing amount.

-For 2010 and 2011, the only country to which travel restrictions applied was Cuba.
-The restrictions applied for the entire year.
+Currently, the only country to which travel restrictions applied is Cuba.
 For restrictions applicable to other tax years, refer to Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.

 However, see the exception below for civilians working at the U.S. Naval Base at Guantanamo Bay in Cuba.